Castra Albana: Southeast side

-Further to the north, the wall is visible for stretches on local land, facing Via San Pancrazio.
-On the same street, the well-conserved remains of a circular guard tower can be accessed, 3.40 metres below the modern ground level of the Via Alcide de Gasperi.
-The construction poses a problem: the vault of the single room is only 1.60 metres above the level of the intervallum and even allowing for the existence of a second story (per Giuseppe Lugli), the tower would not have reached a plausible height to be a guard tower.
-The conclusion is that this was a special construction, perhaps only for symmetry with the now-destroyed tower of the southeast corner.
-At any rate, it has a diameter of 1.2 metres, a height of 2.10 metres and its walls are 0.90 metres thick.
+The gate, considered one of the most beautiful remnants of the castra by the archaeologist Giuseppe Lugli, consisted of a single archway 3.8 metres wide.
+No traces of guard towers have been found on either side.

 Northwest side

 The greater part of the wall of this side, after the aforementioned circular tower is buried under modern houses.
 Presumably, the porta principalis dextra was located on the location of a courtyard off the Via Don Giovanni Minzoni.
 The wall then proceeded along the line of the facades of the houses on the south side of the modern Via San Gaspare del Bufalo, passing the sixteenth century Trident of the streets, and ending at the modern piazza San Paolo, where some remains were found during some hydraulic work in 1904, arranged in horizontal layers to deal with the steep slope of the terrain.
 There the wall meets the corner described above in the section on the northeast side.